-- "SNMP discovery detects the latest Windows operating system as Windows 8.1" on page 148 - "Device reconciliation fails with invalid authentication" on page 148 - "If ZENworks Agent is installed on SLE12 after running the SuSEfirewall start command then ZENworks Agent fails to communicate with the ZENworks Server" on page 148 - "An error occurs while installing the ZENworks Agent through a deployment task" on page 148 - "Manual installation of the ZENworks Agent hangs with the status as starting" on page 149 - "NMAP discovery does not run from a Windows Primary Server that has NMAP installed" on page 149 - "How do I enable debug logging?" on page 150 - "Where do I find the PreAgent log files?" on page 150 - "Refreshing the Deployment page causes the discovery tasks to be repeated" on page 150 - "Orphaned and deleted files are not cleaned up from a deployment task that uses a proxy" on page 150 - "Discovery task remains in a pending state if it has a large IP address range" on page 151 - "The device that has the ZENworks Agent installed is not registered in the Management Zone" on page 151 - "Windows XP devices on which ZENworks 11.x Agents are installed cannot be registered to a ZENworks 2017 Update 3 Management Zone" on page 152 - "Unable to remove or uninstall a registered Macintosh device from the Management Zone" on page 152 - "ZENworks Agent installation fails because of a ZENPreAgent and ZPA_Ifacetype initialization exception" on page 153 - "After installing the ZENworks Agent, you cannot find the /opt directory in the Mac OS X Finder" on page 153 - "ZENworks Agent installation fails on a Mac OS X Lion (version 10.7) device or later" on page 153 - "Push deployment fails on a WinXP device with a generic error message" on page 153 - "Agent Installation is incomplete" on page 154 - "ZENworks Agent does not work if Macintosh device is upgraded from 10.8 to 10.9" on page 154 - "ZENworks Agent installation fails when the Windows Imaging Component is not installed on the device" on page 154 - "Unable to install ZENworks Agent on Windows 2012 Server R2" on page 155 - "Duplicate Device Objects are created when Device Authentication fails during Reconciliation" on page 155
+- "ZENworks Agent On the Primary Server Is Unable to Register" on page 172 - "Delay while retrieving ZENworks Agent status" on page 172 - "SNMP discovery detects the latest Windows operating system as Windows 8.1" on page 172 - "Device reconciliation fails with invalid authentication" on page 173 - "If ZENworks Agent is installed on SLE12 after running the SuSEfirewall start command then ZENworks Agent fails to communicate with the ZENworks Server" on page 173 - "An error occurs while installing the ZENworks Agent through a deployment task" on page 173 - "Manual installation of the ZENworks Agent hangs with the status as starting" on page 173 - "NMAP discovery does not run from a Windows Primary Server that has NMAP installed" on page 174 - "How do I enable debug logging?" on page 174 - "Where do I find the PreAgent log files?" on page 175 - "Refreshing the Deployment page causes the discovery tasks to be repeated" on page 175 - "Orphaned and deleted files are not cleaned up from a deployment task that uses a proxy" on page 175 - "Discovery task remains in a pending state if it has a large IP address range" on page 176 - "The device that has the ZENworks Agent installed is not registered in the Management Zone" on page 176 - "Windows XP devices on which ZENworks 11.x Agents are installed cannot be registered to a ZENworks Management Zone" on page 177 - "Unable to remove or uninstall a registered Macintosh device from the Management Zone" on page 177 - "ZENworks Agent installation fails because of a ZENPreAgent and ZPA_Ifacetype initialization exception" on page 178 - "After installing the ZENworks Agent, you cannot find the /opt directory in the Mac OS X Finder" on page 178 - "ZENworks Agent installation fails on a Mac OS X Lion (version 10.7) device or later" on page 178 - "Push deployment fails on a WinXP device with a generic error message" on page 179 - "Agent Installation is incomplete" on page 179 - "ZENworks Agent does not work if Macintosh device is upgraded from 10.8 to 10.9" on page 179

-- "When a Mac patch policy bundle fails, the xauth messages that are launched are not terminated" on page 155 - "Effective location settings on the managed devices do not work after clearing the cache and refreshing the managed devices" on page 155 - "Rebuilding deployment fails while adding packages" on page 156 - "Device Serial Number not getting updated on the Device Summary Page" on page 156
+- "ZENworks Agent installation fails when the Windows Imaging Component is not installed on the device" on page 179 - "Unable to install ZENworks Agent on Windows 2012 Server R2" on page 180 - "Duplicate Device Objects are created when Device Authentication fails during Reconciliation" on page 180 - "When a Mac patch policy bundle fails, the xauth messages that are launched are not terminated" on page 180 - "Effective location settings on the managed devices do not work after clearing the cache and refreshing the managed devices" on page 181 - "Device Serial Number not getting updated on the Device Summary Page" on page 181 - "ZCC displays lost and retired devices in the Devices Logged Into list" on page 181 - "An error was displayed when you try to re-enroll a ZENworks agent" on page 182